Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

    Import page

 #.
-Tick the **Import the source access rights** check-box to keep access rights in destination.
+Tick the **Import the source access rights** check-box to import access rights to destination.
 Please notice that any sharing with User and not existing Role Name will not be imported.
 All existing sharing in destination will not be altered in case re-import without selecting this option.

 #.
 Tick the **Import the filter values** check-box to import filter values.
 The existing filter values in destination will not be altered in case re-import without selecting this option.